Vulnerability Management

 CVSS

-The Common Vulnerability Scoring System (CVSS) is an open framework for communicating the characteristics and severity of software vulnerabilities.
+The Common Vulnerability Scoring System (CVSS) is a framework for assessing vulnerability severity.
+It includes:

 The CVSS score is computed using a formula that combines these metrics, giving more weight to the base metrics.
 Temporal and environmental metrics adjust the base score to reflect the current threat landscape and specific user environment considerations.
 The resulting scores are categorized as follows: